 A Septoplasty is the surgical procedure to straighten a deviated or crooked septum to improve breathing, function, and minimize possible sinus infections, creating greater comfort for the patient.
 A septoplasty is almost always performed with no visible incision and normally takes about 1 to 1 1/2 hours.
 In many cases turbinate tissue that is responsible for the swelling that occurs in the nose may also be reduced by treatment.

 Its amazing that many people who go through their entire lives may never know that their difficulty breathing through the nose could be corrected through a Septoplasty!

-If you have concerns regarding nasal breathing or repetitive sinus infections, please contact Drs.
-Medford and Luft.
+If you have concerns regarding nasal breathing or repetitive sinus infections, please contact Dr. Luft and Dr. Bogdan.
 As ENT physicians, they can properly examine and diagnose your unique set of factors and the appropriate treatment options for your particular situation.